Consult a Doctor

 • Avoid bad fats that increase cholesterol and low-density lipoprotein (LDL) in the body.

-• Consuming more fruits and vegetables: Food rich in Lean proteins, whole grains, vitamins C and E, potassium, magnesium, and calcium are very good for lowering blood pressure.
+• Consuming more fruits and vegetables: foods rich in lean proteins, whole grains, vitamins C and E, potassium, magnesium, and calcium are very good for lowering blood pressure.

-• Some fruits like oranges, watermelon, cucumber, bananas, Avocado, beetroot, etc. are rich in vitamins, magnesium and potassium.
+• Some fruits, like oranges, watermelon, cucumber, bananas, avocado, beetroot, etc., are rich in vitamins, magnesium, and potassium.
 Milk and dairy products supply the body with calcium.
 Leafy Vegetables like pumpkin, okra, and bitter leaf are readily available Nigerian vegetables and can be found in the markets.
-They help in lowering the blood pressure.
+They help lower the blood pressure.

 • Managing stress properly